Work in Japan

 You can expect some of the highest wages in Asia by gaining employment in Japan although sometimes working hours can be long but this does depend on the position.
 The minimum wage is around 620 Japanese yen to 750 yen per hour which is around £5.

-Guide to Interning in Japan
+Internships in Japan

 Japan is one of the most popular countries to intern in Asia and we highly recommend you consider this destination.
 You will learn to many new skills and you will need to research Japanese business manners before starting.
 You will probably find not many people will be able to speak fluent English so it is recommended you try to pick up the basics of the Japanese language or even trying to speak a little every day.
 Interning here will be a great challenge and rewarding experience.